sergueik/springboot_study/basic-postgresql/README.md

 backend> statement: ALTER USER postgres WITH SUPERUSER PASSWORD 'postgres';

 backend>
-waiting for server to start....FATAL:  could not create lock file "/run/postgres ql/.s.PGSQL.5432.lock": No such file or directory
+waiting for server to start....
+FATAL:  could not create lock file "/run/postgresql/.s.PGSQL.5432.lock": No such file or directory
 LOG:  database system is shut down stopped waiting
 pg_ctl: could not start server